Marrow (character)

-Marrow (Sarah) is a fictional character appearing in American comic books published by Marvel Comics.
+Marrow (Sarah) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Jeph Loeb and artist David Brewer, the character first appeared in Cable #15 (September 1994).
 Marrow belongs to the subspecies of humans called mutants who are born with superhuman abilities.
-She is able to make her bones grow out of her skin.
-These can be removed from her body, providing her with potential knives, clubs, and body armor.
+Marrow is able to rapidly grow and protrude her bones, which she can use as armor and weapons.

 As a child, Sarah was taken in by the Morlocks, a band of grotesque-looking mutants who hid in tunnels beneath New York City.
 As a young adult, she formed the violent splinter cell Gene Nation until, under the orders of Morlock leader Callisto, she joined the X-Men to redeem herself.
 She made progress controlling her powers and learning a moral code, but eventually fell in with the paramilitary group Weapon X.

 Publication history

-Marrow debuted in Cable #15 (September 1994), created by writer Jeph Loeb and artist David Brewer.
-She later appeared as Marrow in the 1995 X-Men Prime one-shot.
+Sarah first appeared in Cable #15 (September 1994), created by writer Jeph Loeb and artist David Brewer.
+She first appeared as Marrow in the 1995 X-Men Prime one-shot.
 She appeared in the 2000 Spidey/Marrow one-shot, the 2006 X-Factor series, and the 2019 Marauders series.

 Fictional character biography

-Origin

-As a child, Sarah was one of the underground-dwelling Morlocks.
-During the Mutant Massacre that devastated the Morlock community, she witnessed the mauling of Angel by the Marauders.
-She was saved by Gambit, who was then not yet known by the X-Men.
-Years later, most of the surviving Morlocks (including Sarah) were apparently killed by Mikhail Rasputin, although they were actually brought to another dimension.
-There, Mikhail had established a citadel for himself on the top of a massive hill.
-The Social Darwinist philosophy of "survival of the fittest" was the only thing which governed the society.
-If someone could reach the summit of the hill, they were considered "fit" and worthy of being part of Gene Nation.

-The former Morlock leader Callisto cared for Marrow during this period and displayed a maternal attitude towards the young mutant, although the two are not known to be biologically related.
-When her powers fully manifested, she was forced to "up the hill", becoming more savage and killing her opponents to survive.
-When she managed to reach the top, Mikhail considered her fit to join his elite fighting team Gene Nation, which eventually became a terrorist group whose mission was to punish humans for their hatred towards mutants.